agarnung/denoising-2d-taxonomy/README.md

 - Create a CSS automatically: https://webcode.tools/css-generator
 - How to see your website at the same time you code in VSCode: https://www.youtube.com/watch?v=QmQFVghf0H4
 - Free online toolkit of fonts and icons: https://fontawesome.com/search?m=free&o=r
+- How to share a website from Github pages: https://stackoverflow.com/questions/15563685/can-i-create-more-than-one-repository-for-github-pages